iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ### The decoherence problem

-While top-k and top-p sampling generates more diverse and interesting text, this diversity often comes at the cost of coherence and relevance.
-The outputs can include off-topic, irrelevant, or nonsensical phrases, as the sampling allows for some lower probability choices to be made.
+Unfortunately, the no free lunch theorem strikes again.
+While top-k and top-p sampling generate more diverse and interesting text, this diversity comes at the cost of long-range coherence and relevance.
+The outputs often include off-topic, irrelevant, or nonsensical phrases, as the sampling allows for some lower probability choices to be made.
 And, recalling our discussion of the local normalization problem, we once again see how a single low probability choice can send the generation off the rails irrecoverably.
 In the case of beam search, local normalization often leads to finding globally optimal sequences that are simply copies of text commonly found in the training set.
-In stochastic methods, where sampling occurs per-token, it often leads to text that is locally consistent but globally incoherent, rambling, or lexically confusing.
+In stochastic methods, where sampling occurs per-token, it often leads to text that is locally coherent but globally disjointed, rambling, or even lexically confusing.

 ### The consistency problem